theADAMJR/acrd.app/README.md

-# DClone Essential - Discord clone with the essential features.
+# Accord Essential - Discord clone with the essential features.

 > Built with React TS, Redux, and Node.js.